Carnivore Diet: Possible Benefits, Problems and How to Do It Right

 Head to Tail Carnivore Diet

-The head to tail carnivore diet focuses on all parts of the animal.
+The head-to-tail carnivore diet focuses on all parts of the animal.
 You will be allowed to eat all parts of an animal, not just the meat, but also the heart, liver, kidney, bone broth, and so on.

 You won’t be consuming non-animal food on this diet.
 Again, this diet may work well as an elimination diet or something you follow on certain days but not every day.